neural-data-science/NESC_3505/syllabus.md

 TBD

 ## Recognition of Mi’kmaq Territory
-Dalhousie University would like to acknowledge that the University is on Traditional Mi’kmaq Territory.
+Dalhousie University is located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.
+We are all Treaty people.
 The Elders in Residence program provides students with access to First Nations elders for guidance, counsel and support.
 Visit the [Indigenous Student Centre](https://www.dal.ca/campus_life/communities/indigenous.html) or contact the programs at [elders@dal.ca](mailto:elders@dal.ca).

 ## Diversity and Inclusion – Culture of Respect
 Every person at Dalhousie has a right to be respected and safe.
 We believe inclusiveness is fundamental to education.
 We stand for equality.
 Dalhousie is strengthened in our diversity.
 We are a respectful and inclusive community.
 We are committed to being a place where everyone feels welcome and supported, which is why our Strategic Direction prioritizes fostering a culture of diversity and inclusiveness.
 For more information please see [here](http://www.dal.ca/cultureofrespect.html).